Applications for Summer 2021 are now open! Deadline to register is Friday, June 4th

 - Introduces you to a particular kind of potential career path

 - The following criteria is used to evaluate the validity of an internship for participation in Inter-LS 260: Basic Criteria for Determining Internship Validity

 The course is open to any UW-Madison student, regardless of year in school or major.
 Enrollment priority will be given to L&S students.

 - Fall/Spring: The second Friday of the semester

-- Summer: Two weeks before the start of the summer term.
+- Summer: One week before the start of the summer term.

 Do I pay tuition for Inter-LS 260?